aterleto/jedis/README.md

 ## Failover

-Jedis supports failover for standalone and clustered Redis deployments, accessible from a single endpoint.
+Jedis supports failover for your Redis deployments.
 This is useful when:
 1. You have more than one Redis deployment.
 This might include two independent Redis servers or two or more Redis databases replicated across multiple [active-active Redis Enterprise](https://docs.redis.com/latest/rs/databases/active-active/) clusters.
 2. You want your application to connect to one deployment at a time and to fail over to the next available deployment if the first deployment becomes unavailable.